peterbillhu/DFOn2DProveskites/README.md

 1. fast_density_fingerprint.py: the kernel code file of the project, where the functions _find_relevant_pts_ and _density_fingerprint_ are sufficient to compute the density fingerprint for a given system of the unit cell and motif set.

-2. plotting_density_fingerprint.py: a code file for plotting the density fingerprint.
+2. plotting_density_fingerprint.py (Optional): a code file for plotting the density fingerprint.
 Main function: _plot_density_.

-3.
+3. unit_cell_tool.py (Optional): a code file for generating unit cell vectors.
+If

 ## Tutorial